Hormonal Acne: What is It and How to Get Rid of It?

 Hormonal adult acne usually appears on the lower cheeks, chin, and jawline and fungal acne is more common on the forehead and hairline.
 The pimples caused by hormonal acne can be different in shapes and sizes but the pimples caused by fungal acne are very small and look similar to one another.

-In the case of fungal acne, many people have found benefits in using a pyrithione zinc medicated shampoo for seborrheic dermatitis as this active ingredient has anti-fungal properties.
+In the case of fungal acne, many people have found benefits in using a pyrithione zinc medicated anti-dandruff shampoo for seborrheic dermatitis as this active ingredient has anti-fungal properties.

 When to Consult a Doctor